 If the action is set to Block, you can view the list on the troubleshooting page to see which endpoints are blocked because of violations.

-If the Cloud Edge appliance is offline, you view the list, but cannot perform operations, such as Dismiss.
+If the Cloud Edge gateway is offline, you view the list, but cannot perform operations, such as Dismiss.